KarlOttoFuchs/Shelly-Water-Level-Sensor-Integration/README.md

 ## Shelly device

+The code shared under the code directory is added to a Shelly 1 Mini Gen 3 device as a script and the script is set to automatically start when the device is switched on.

+The Shelly's relay controls a 24V solenoid ball valve or motorised ball valve.

+-- Add picture here ---

-Custom components are used on the Shelly device to enter or change setup parameters, to control if notifications are enabled, to display the connection status and display the tank volume percentage.
+Custom components are set up on the Shelly device to allow the user to enter or change setup parameters, to control if notifications are enabled, display the connection status and display the tank volume percentage.

 <p align="center"><img width="640" height="auto" src="./Images/shelly_screen.png"></p>